 At the Privacy and Security Forum in D.C. this past week, I had the opportunity to speak briefly with Roger Severino, the new Director of the Office for Civil Rights at the U.S. Department of Health and Human Services.

 Severino comes to the position, he explained, with an enforcement background and orientation.
 So I took the opportunity to mention that I have yet to see OCR really take enforcement action against entities who never even disclose a breach to OCR or to affected patients.
-It’s certainly been the case that over the past few years, Justin Shafer has notified OCR of a number of FTP server leaks, and I’ve notified OCR of a number of leaks or hacks (some involving TheDarkOverlord) that were seemingly never reported to OCR and may never have been disclosed to affected patients.
+It’s certainly been the case that over the past few years, a freelance security researcher has notified OCR of a number of FTP server leaks, and I’ve notified OCR of a number of leaks or hacks (some involving TheDarkOverlord) that were seemingly never reported to OCR and may never have been disclosed to affected patients.

 Severino asked me to send him a batch of information on breaches that were never investigated or have not shown up on their breach tool — or where patients may never have been notified.
-I will be collaborating with Justin Shafer to compile a sample list for OCR.
+I will be collaborating with the security researcher to compile a sample list for OCR.
 Not all of the entities may be covered entities under HIPAA, of course, but I bet you the majority are.

 Anyway, I left D.C. encouraged by Severino’s enforcement attitude, and got home to a second pleasant surprise relevant to this topic.
-OCR had sent Justin Shafer a letter about the outcome of an investigation they had conducted based on a complaint he sent them in December, 2016.
+OCR had sent the researcher a letter about the outcome of an investigation they had conducted based on a complaint he sent them in December, 2016.
 The complaint involved an FTP server that was open to the public because it permitted anonymous login.

-As with the Patterson Dental situation that I have reported on in the past,when contacted by OCR, Patients Choice in Texas reportedly told OCR that Shafer had hacked them.
-He hadn’t, of course, but it’s not clear whether Patients Choice really understood their leak or if they were just trying to deflect responsibility.
+As with the Patterson Dental situation that I have reported on in the past,when contacted by OCR, Patients Choice in Texas reportedly told OCR that the researcher had hacked them.
+It’s not clear whether Patients Choice really understood their leak or if they were just trying to deflect responsibility.
 In any event, when OCR investigated, they found numerous deficiencies on Patients Choice’s part.
 By the time OCR closed its investigation more than 18 months later, they had provided substantial information and assistance to help Patients Choice come into compliance with HIPAA and HITECH.

 OCR reached out to Patients Choice in March, 2017 and thereafter.
 Patients Choice’s report on HHS’s breach tool is dated in September, 2017.